tomasonjo/cypher-direction-competition/README.md

 ## Rules of the competition

 1. Python is preferred (although applications in other languages will be accepted)
 2. No external libraries or tools shall be used.
 Only [standard, bundled libraries](https://en.wikipedia.org/wiki/Standard_library) apply.
+The only exceptions are Cypher AST parsers.

 The solutions will be judged based on the following three criterias, in the order given:

 1. Accuracy of results
+2. Simplicity of the code
-2. Readability of the code
+3. Readability of the code
-3. Performance of the code
+4. Performance of the code

 Prizes are the following: